Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many blocks does he have in all?

 ### Answer interpretation
     The answer is the unknown value of blocks owned by Lee.

 ## Data extraction

 ### Sentence 1
     blocks owned by Lee = 10

 ### Sentence 2
     blocks owned by Lee + 2

 ## Correct response
     12 blocks

 ***

+time_ending
 # Zoidberg Solution

 ## The problem
     Tom has 5 bags.
     Tom gives his sister 4 bags.
     How many bags does Tom have left?

 ## Digested problem
     Tom   	has   	5     	bags  	.
     NNP   	VBZ   	CD    	NNS   	.